bonina/bonina.github.io/_posts/software/2021/2021-03-31-unbound-dns-resolver-cut-out-the-middleman.md

 These steps will schedule an update of your root.hints at 4 AM every 1st of February and July, and restart the Unbound service to apply the changes.

-To make sure your device(s) is(are) using your Unbound instance, make the TXT record query bellow:
+To make sure your device(s) is(are) using your Unbound instance, make the TXT record query below:

 <p class="message">dig +short TXT whoami.ds.akahelp.net</p>